pingcap/blog/_posts/2017-09-01-tidbmeetsjepsen.md

 ---
 layout: post
 title: When TiDB Meets Jepsen
-excerpt: Jepsen tests that TiDB goes through
+excerpt: What happends when TiDB meets Jepsen?
 ---

-# When TiDB Meets Jepsen

 - [What is Jepsen?](#what-is-jepsen)
 - [How does Jepsen work?](#how-does-jepsen-work)